maccoss/2025-ExampleDifferentialAnalysis/README.md

 ## Getting Started - Minimal Analysis Notebook

-**NEW: `EISAI-Minimal-Analysis.ipynb`** - A streamlined, production-ready notebook that demonstrates the complete analysis workflow in a single, well-documented file.
+**`Minimal-Analysis.ipynb`** - A streamlined, production-ready notebook that demonstrates the complete analysis workflow in a single, well-documented file.

 ### Key Features:
 - **Complete workflow** in one notebook with minimal code